 BlueWinston is a tool for automated creation of product text ads for Google Search.
 The key to the success of the simplest automation of ads is just the creation of product names.
 There are specific rules for the creation of product names, which will ensure the best and the fastest listing of most of your products.
 You, dear e-shoppers, have definitely come it across multiple times, particularly when it comes to well-known price comparison websites such as Heureka.sk or Pricemania.sk (btw also our client using our tool for the creation of ten thousands of product ads).

-The correct product name is the Alpha and the Omega also in case of text ads in Google Search since when we stick to certain rules and a specific order in the creation of a product name, it will ensure us the simplest and high quality creation of keywords for displaying product ads in Google Search.
+The correct product name is the Alpha and the Omega also in case of text ads in Google Search since when we stick to certain rules and specific order in the creation of a product name, it will ensure us the simplest and high-quality creation of keywords for displaying product ads in Google Search.

 BlueWinston creates keywords for your product ads from the product names automatically.
 For this reason, proper order and structure must be ensured!